Hosting and bandwidth provided by MacAce.net.

 Bookmark & Share

 How long is Cingular/AT&T Wireless the exclusive iPhone carrier in the US?

 On January 11, 2011, Apple introduced the iPhone 4 (CDMA) on Verizon, which broke AT&T's monopoly on the iPhone in the US.
-Nevertheless, an earlier answer, first published in 2007 and updated numerous times, most recently on July 9, 2010, remains for "historical" interest.
+Nevertheless, an earlier answer, first published in 2007, and updated numerous times, can be quite useful for historical interest.